What are my rights?

-If you're not happy with the care or treatment you’ve received or you’ve been refused treatment for a condition, you have the right to complain, have you're complaint investigated and be given a full and prompt reply.
+If your not happy with the care or treatment you’ve received or you’ve been refused treatment for a condition, you have the right to complain, have your complaint investigated, and be given a full and prompt reply.

 When should I complain?

 As soon as possible.
-Compaints should normally be made within 12 months of the date of the event that you’re complaining about, or as soon as the matter first came to your attention.
-The time limit can sometimes be extended ( so long as it’s still possible to investigate the complaint).
-An extension might be possible in situations where it would have been difficult for you to complain earlier, for example when you were grieving or undergoing trauma.
+Complaints should normally be made within 12 months of the date of the event that you’re complaining about, or as soon as the matter first came to your attention.
+The time limit can be sometimes extended ( so long as it’s still possible to investigate the complaint).
+An extension might be possible, such as situations where it would have been difficult for you to complain earlier, for example, when you were grieving or undergoing trauma.

 Where do I start?